 Performance improvement, Quality Assurance, or Quality Improvement are common names used in organizations to evaluate progress on meeting local and/or national benchmarks.
 A PI manuscript describes the systematic evaluation of unit or organizational processes that improved patient, transplant, or organizational outcomes.
-Please use guidelines for reporting PI.1 Use the following headings to organize your manuscript.
+Please use guidelines for reporting performance improvement and use the following headings to organize your manuscript.